eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/v-pid-rulebook.md

 burdens.
 A clear and limited selection of attestation models is essential to ensure a coherent, secure, and interoperable EUDI Wallet ecosystem.

-For all the above reasons, the requirement [PID_\01] included in the the PID rulebook of Annex 3 of the ARF still applies.
+For all the above reasons, the requirement [PID_\01] included in the the PID Rulebook of Annex 3 of the ARF still applies.

 ## 5 Privacy considerations